-St. Peter's, in all policies and procedures, will promote equality of opportunity for students and staff from all social, cultural and economic backgrounds and ensure freedom from discrimination on the basis of membership of any group, including gender, sexual orientation, family circumstances, ethnic or national origin, disability (physical, learning difficulties or emotional and mental), religious or political beliefs.
+St. Peter's, in all policies and procedures, will promote equality of opportunity for students and staff from all social, cultural and economic backgrounds and ensure freedom from discrimination on the basis of membership of any group, including gender, sexual orientation, family circumstances, ethnic or national origin, disability (physical or mental), religious or political beliefs.

 St. Peter's School aims to:

-- o Provide equal opportunity for all - o To foster good relations, and create effective partnership with all sections of the community

-- To take no action which discriminates unlawfully in service delivery, commissioning and employment - o To provide an environment free from fear and discrimination, where diversity, respect and dignity are valued.
+- Provide equal opportunity for all - o To foster good relations, and create effective partnership with all sections of the community - To take no action which discriminates unlawfully in service delivery, commissioning and employment - o To provide an environment free from fear and discrimination, where diversity, respect and dignity are valued.